PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/features/features-listing.md

   - Delete (delete the feature)
 ## Multishop

- - Shops (Allows to select all the shops, or just 1 specific)
  - Collapse all (closes the options for possible shops)
  - Expand all (opens the options to select needed shops)
  - Check all (allows to check all the possible shops)